 Sprays and Scents

 You can buy spray for your dog’s bedding which act as a chew deterrent.
 These readily available products taste bad but they are safe to use and will not harm your dog.
 They do need to be regularly reapplied to continue their effectiveness.
 Anyone can discover chew deterrents for your dog at your pet store.
 Short term they can be an active approach to break your dog’s chewing fixation, but then you should find a way to occupy your dog more generally for long term health.
 You can also find synthetic pheromone sprays for dogs.
 These are widespread and can be used to fix many anxious issues in dogs.
 You can find them in quite a few systems including plug-in diffusers, dog collars, bedding sprays, and wipes.
 To humans they are odorless but to dogs, they impersonate the calming pheromones that female dogs release for their pups.
 These products do take time to work and you need to keep reapplying them.
+Check out our guide on dog anti chew spray for more info.

 Make available an ample supply of exercise opportunities for your dog daily.
 This will help to stop a dog from chewing its bed.
 Regular exercise for your dog is vet recommended.
 It is vital that your dog gets plenty of exercise and is not left isolated in a dog bed for too long.
 Exercise for 30-60 minutes every day.
 If you are working and cannot get home to walk your dog, ask a trusted friend or neighbor who can exercise your dog for you.
 Consistent exercise will support to relieve the tension in your dog, meaning that they will not be wanting to chew on their dog bed.